Q. What is the definition of a tree?

-- Essentially all trees 6” DBH and larger are protected.
+A. Essentially all trees 6” DBH and larger are protected.
 Specific nuisance trees are not protected regardless of size or location and are exempt from the requirement of a tree removal permit.
+(See Exemptions listed above.)
 Other Specimen trees are protected and require greater care to maintain in a living condition.

 Section 11.19. – Specimen trees.

 |River Birch||Betula nigra||12|

 |Southern Magnolia||Magnolia grandiflora||12|